2020 Scientific Meeting

-The ASCCP 2019 Annual Scientific Meeting will focus on new directions surrounding the most up-to-date advances in the prevention, screening, diagnosis and management of anogenital and HPV-related diseases.
-Delivered through a variety of formats, this meeting will consist of sessions focusing on topics such as screening guidelines, colposcopy standards, vulvovaginal and anal disorders, special and underserved populations, HPV vaccines and more.
-Through an array of educational offerings, the ASCCP 2019 Annual Scientific Meeting will bring together novice clinicians and experienced professionals who are interested in staying on the cutting edge of research dedicated to improving clinical outcomes and to reducing the burden of anogenital and HPV-related diseases around the world.
+The ASCCP 2020 Scientific Meeting will focus on new directions surrounding the most up-to-date advances in the prevention, screening, diagnosis and management of anogenital and HPV-related diseases.
+Delivered through a variety of formats, the pre-course and meeting will consist of sessions on topics such as risk-based management guidelines for patients with screening abnormalities, strategies to reduce cervical cancer burden, sexual health in patients with HPV related anogenital disease, colposcopy standards, vulvovaginal and anal disorders, special and underserved populations, HPV vaccines and more.
+Through an array of educational offerings, the ASCCP 2020 Scientific Meeting will bring together novice clinicians and experienced professionals who are interested in staying on the cutting edge of research dedicated to improving clinical outcomes and to reducing the burden of anogenital and HPV-related diseases around the world.

 - Integrate into practice new insights from the latest research on prevention, diagnosis and management of anogenital and HPV-related diseases.

 - Successfully apply consensus guidelines for cervical cancer screening and management of cervical abnormalities to women in both the general population and in special circumstances using evidence derived from epidemiological, natural history and observational studies.

 - Integrate into practice strategies to diagnose and treat abnormalities in sexual response and function in women with anogenital and HPV-related disease

 - Successfully apply management strategies to women with anogenital and HPV-related diseases in special populations, especially the underserved and underscreened (transgender, incarcerated, etc.).

 - Apply colposcopy to the diagnosis and management of anogenital and HPV-related diseases in ways that reflect its usefulness and maximum benefits while minimizing potential harms.